SylviaOne/Repo-hub/README.md

-## I was just looking at my ceiling.
-Not sure if it’s the best ceiling in the world, but it’s definitely up there.
+## I was in an 80's band called the prevention.
+We were better than the cure.